kawu/hhu-dl-materials-2020/context/README.md

 hyper-parameters.
 See if it improves the performance of the model.
 -->

-In practice, you can use a higher-level [nn.LSTM][nn-lstm] module.
-Here's a `nn.Module` which encapsulates the PyTorch's [nn.LSTM][nn-lstm] module transforming embeddings of a given input size to contextualised embeddings of a given output size.
+In practice, you can use a higher-level [nn.LSTM][nn-lstm] module to integrate a (Bi)LSTM in your PyTorch application.
+Here's a
+`nn.Module` which encapsulates the PyTorch's [nn.LSTM][nn-lstm] module transforming embeddings of a given input size to contextualised embeddings of a given output size.